azevedev/hw_publishing/README.md

-For questions about this application, please contact the development team.
+For questions about this application, please contact me at azevedev@gmail.com